alexyuly/chil/README.md

       action: string
 ```

-The Compost type system is designed to be incrementally adoptable: You can start off using no types at all, and gradually introduce them into your components later on.
-You'll learn more about the Compost type system as you go.
+When it comes to I/O streams, the Compost type system is designed to be incrementally adoptable: You can start off using no types at all, then gradually introduce them into your components later on.
+Each component itself has a *component type*, which is composed of *stream types* like `string`.
+Using component types is required to define components, but using stream types is completely optional.

+You'll learn much more about the Compost type system as you go.

 ### Children

-As I mentioned, a leaf component has a Node.js module instead of children.
-I'll discuss leafs later.
-As the only other kind of component, a branch component has **children**, which is a dictionary mapping names to component types.
+Every branch component has **children**, which is a dictionary mapping names to component types.

 `Hello World.yml` has just one child, named `echo` with a type of `common/echo`: